stonymf/bubble-radio/README.md

 # to only contain songs that have been added in the last 30 days
 RECENCY_PERIOD=30

+# minimum number of songs for recent playlists; if there aren't enough songs in the chosen recency
+# period, random selections from the database will be added to meet the minimum
+MIN_SONG_COUNT=100

 # where you want audio files to be downloaded
 DOWNLOAD_DIRECTORY=/mnt/somevolume/media